STMicroelectronics/fp-sns-flight1/Projects/NUCLEO-F401RE/Examples/BootLoader/README.md

 - After code generation from STM32CubeMX software:
   - for IAR and STM32CubeIDE and before building, replace the linker scripts with the scripts in the folder LinkerScript
-  - for Keil, open the "Options for Target" and in the tab "Target" set 0x3F00 as ROM size.
+  - for Keil, open the "Options for Target" and in the tab "Target" set 0x3F00 as ROM size and "use MicroLIB".
 - This example must run starting at the beginning of the FLASH 0x08000000 in memory and works in collaboration with another program saved on the FLASH at address 0x08004000

 ### <b>Known Limitations</b>

 BootLoader example compiled with MDK-ARM IDE doesn't work with applications compiled with STM32CubeIDE.

+### <b>Known Issues</b>

+Compiler warning "FLIGHT1.elf has a LOAD segment with RWX permissions" is generated with STM32CubeIDE.
+It doesn’t affect application performances.

 ### <b>Dependencies</b>

 STM32Cube packages:

-  - STM32F4xx drivers from STM32CubeF4 V1.27.1
+  - STM32F4xx drivers from STM32CubeF4 V1.28.1

 ### <b>How to use it?</b>